pykello/pykello.github.io/_posts/2015-12-15-cstore-fdw-files.md

 This is because:

 - We don't change the main metadata file in these steps.
-- We don't overwrite or move the old data, in the data fil.
+- We don't overwrite or move the old data in the data file.

 What about 5th step?
 The nice thing here is that the [specification][rename] of the rename system call requires it to be automic.
 So this step either is done